BIOP/qupath-extension-cellpose/README.md

 # Installation

-## Step 1: Install Cellpose and Omnipose
+## Step 1: Install Cellpose and/or Omnipose

 ## Installation with Conda/Mamba
 We provide the following YAML file that installs Cellpose and omnipose in the same environment.